pfrazee/json-lz/README.md

 # JSON LZ

 Pronounced "JSON Lazy."
-A toolset for app developers to share JSON data between applications without creating conflicts in meaning.
+A simple set of conventions for writing self-describing JSON, without the complexity of specs like JSON-LD.
 Includes tools to:

  - Identify the schemas of JSON documents,
  - Transform between schema-vocabularies, and
  - Detect ambiguities and abort.

+See [DESIGN.md](DESIGN.md) for more information.

 **Status:** Work in progress.